dnav/dynlink/draft-ietf-core-dynlink.md

 ###Minimum Evaluation Period (epmin) {#epmin}

 When present, the minimum evaluation period indicates the minimum time, in seconds, the server MUST wait between two consecutive measurements of the conditions of a resource.
 When the minimum evaluation period expires after the previous measurement, the server MAY immediately perform a new measurement.
 In the absence of this parameter, the minimum evaluation period is not defined and thus not used by the server.
+The server MAY use pmin, if defined, as a guidance on the desired measurement cadence.
 The minimum evaluation period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ###Maximum Evaluation Period (epmax) {#epmax}